 - Appoint a Surrogate - No one wants to think about it, but Dr Buckner urges patients to appoint a legal surrogate who can make decisions about their health care when they are unable.
 "Choose some one is is knowledgeable and reliable.
 It's like have insurance or a will", says Buckner

 It's important to understand to role of caregiver and helps to connect with other caregivers for advice and support.
-This is one of many sites to check out.
+There are local support group options throughout the country.

 So many questions to answer, feelings to understand, fears to assuage.
 Sometimes it helps